 The average time a person keeps a device is two and a half years.
 During that time it can become physically obsolete, with diminishing battery life, a beat-up exterior and smashed screens.
 It also becomes fashionably obsolete; the fancy new model comes out and it’s time to upgrade.
 It’s the job of the mobile device companies to keep you on the path to upgrading your mobile and accessories.

 After that, most devices are dumped into landfill, but it doesn’t end there.
 Mobile devices are considered to be ‘hazardous waste’, containing chemicals that can leak from the landfill affecting the local environment

 So, knowing all this, what can we do to make owning a mobile device less harmful to our planet?

 The first thing you can do to help is cut down on the number of devices you buy.
 Just because your provider tells you it’s time to upgrade, doesn’t mean you have to!
 Think about only upgrading when it’s essential.

-If you really want to upgrade, try a trusted second-hand marketplace such as vendi. vendi is the only marketplace where every buyer, seller and product is verified.
+If you really want to upgrade, try a trusted second-hand marketplace such as vendi.
+Using a rigorous verification system, vendi gives you the latest and best devices in the secondary market, with the added guarantee that your transaction is fully secure, hassle-free and prices you can never beat- unlike unregulated marketplaces.
 While the verification process involved is very important to us, the impact on the reduction of waste and impact on the environment is a strong pillar of our mission.